Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

 To overcome this issue, we reformulate the DSC loss to more heavily penalise overconfident predictions.
 First, we define another equivalent formulation of the $\mathcal{L}_\text{DSC}$, identical in structure to Eq.~(\ref{eq:L_DSC_2}):

-where $p_{0 i}$ is the probability of pixel $i$ belonging to the foreground, i.e. segmentation target and $p_{1 i}$ is the probability of pixel belonging to background class.
-Similarly, $y_{0 i}$ is $1$ for foreground and $0$ for background class, and conversely $y_{1 i}$ takes values of $1$ for background and $0$ for foreground class.
+where $p_{0 i,c}$ is the probability of pixel $i$ belonging to the class c, and $p_{1 i,c}$ is the probability of pixel not belonging to class c.
+Similarly, $y_{0 i}$ is $1$ for class c and $0$ for all other classes, and conversely $y_{1 i}$ takes values of $0$ for class c and $1$ for all other classes.

 To penalise overconfidence for uncertain regions, we apply the focal parameter, $\gamma$, directly to the FP and FN predictions, defining the DSC++ loss ($\mathcal{L}_\text{DSC++}$):